 While the other lifts in the 1971 ten year plan did not come to fruition, snowmaking improvements did occur.
 Snowmaking was expanded to the Show Off slope for the 1977-78 season, and then to the summit for the 1981-82 season.

 In the midst of a string of bad winters in the late 1970s and early 1980s, Magic attempted to raise money for the top to bottom snowmaking project by selling 33 year season passes.
 In addition, a 50 foot wind turbine was installed atop the mountain.

 Skiing at Magic Mountain in the 1960s

-In 1986, the group purchased defunct Timber Ridge.
-Big changes were in store for the following season.
+The group purchased the defunct Timber Ridge ski area in 1986 and planned big changes for the following season.

 Closure and Liquidation

 Following the 1990-91 season, the decision was made to shut down both Magic and Timber Ridge.
 In the spring of 1993, the owners decided to put Magic and Timber Ridge on the auction block.
 The Bank of Boston foreclosed on the resort that spring.